 Benefits can be notoriously difficult for employees to understand.
 And if they don’t understand their plans, they won’t use them correctly (or at all).
 Over time, a lack of benefits literacy can lead to high bills and frustrated employees.

-Plus, if your employees are regularly confused about their plans, your HR team is probably spending several hours each day enlightening them.
+Plus, if your employees are regularly confused by their plans, your HR team is probably spending several hours each day answering basic questions.

 6. Your HR team has come close to missing compliance deadlines

 On the HR hierarchy of needs, staying compliant is a top priority.
-And to stay compliant, you as a company need to understand compliance regulations and keep up with deadlines.
+And to stay compliant, you need to understand compliance regulations and keep up with deadlines.

 Still, compliance is complex.
 When HR’s jobs get hectic, it can be difficult to keep up.
 That’s where your broker should step in.

-At a minimum, your broker should offer reminders for key compliance deadlines, keep you up-to-date on any new laws, and make sure you understand what’s required.
+Your broker should support you on all things benefits compliance.
+They can do that by offering reminders for key compliance deadlines, keeping you up-to-date on any new laws, and making sure you understand what’s required of you.